Research Profile

 Selected Publication

-- Y. Nishiyama, K. Sezaki, "Smartwatch-Based Sensing Framework for Continuous Data Collection: Design and Implementation," In: Adjunct Proceedings of the 2023 ACM International Joint Conference on Pervasive and Ubiquitous Computing and Proceedings of the 2023 ACM International Symposium on Wearable Computers, Association for Computing Machinery, Cancun, Mexico, 2023.
+- Y. Nishiyama, K. Sezaki, "Smartwatch-Based Sensing Framework for Continuous Data Collection: Design and Implementation," In: Adjunct Proceedings of the 2023 ACM International Joint Conference on Pervasive and Ubiquitous Computing (ACM UbiComp), ACM, Cancun, Mexico, 2023.

 - H. Peng, Y. Nishiyama, K. Sezaki, "Assessing environmental benefits from shared micromobility systems using machine learning algorithms and Monte Carlo simulation" In: Sustainable Cities and Society, pp. 104207, 2022, ISSN: 2210-6707.